 Who can say that starfish won’t grace heaven’s seashore?
 Or that black buffalo won’t roam the new earth’s ranges?
 Do fields of spring wildflowers have souls?
 Perhaps not in the way we do, but we can be sure of this: Whatever is loved by God will be with him forever and ever, amen.

 This stunning world was formed for us, by a Creator who cares.
 We belong here.
 The world fits us perfectly and practically in every way.
 The mountains and the honey bees are equally beautiful and functional.
 The seasons and the storms are both art and science.

 But even though all the mess is our fault, God’s love for what He loves has never changed.
-He is the same yesterday, today, and tomorrow.
+He is the same today as He was yesterday and will be tomorrow.
 He has always loved us.
 He has always loved the world he made.
 He has always wanted to be with us.

-One day, all the trees will clap their hands, and all the people will sing and dance.
+One day, all the trees will clap their hands and all the people will sing and dance.
 They will dance because everyone will fully understand what Jesus did for them.
-Heaven will come down, and God will be with his people again.
-But this time, all of creation will be well – nothing will die.
+Heaven will come down and God will be with his people again.
+But this time, all creation will be well, and nothing will ever die again.

 So, will there be dogs by our side when we explore the woods in heaven?
 Will they curl up by the fire when we return to the table and tell stories of all we’ve seen and done?
 Of course, dear one!
 For once God loves something, it always lasts.

 “A thing of beauty is a joy forever: it’s loveliness increases; it will never pass into nothingness.”
 (John Keats)